|By:||Salve J. Nilsen (sjn) from Oslo.pm|

 In this session, we'll share experiences on how to make our community a better place, with a special focus on involving your business.
 We'll start with some basic assumptions followed by Salve's thoughts, and then open up the floor for comments, experiences and questions.
 Topics we may cover include:

-* Defending using your time on community work managers, colleagues and family
+* Defending using your time on community work, to your managers, colleagues and family

-* Benefits companies can get by helping the community
+* Benefits companies can get by involving themselves in the community

 * Tips & tricks for making interesting meetups

 * Perl Mongers as a Neutral Forum, and how to avoid common pitfalls when "Going Corporate" or "Staying Grass-roots"

 * How to involve businesses in new and creative ways in Open Source communities

 Come, listen in, and if you have some experiences to share then share them with us!